elementary-Inc/blog/_posts/2020-07-08-now-shipping-elementary-os.md

 <figcaption>Star LabTop Mk IV running elementary OS</figcaption>
 </figure>

 Since our first release of elementary OS in 2011, folks have asked us how they can buy a computer running elementary OS out of the box.
-While instaling an operating system may be common knowledge within Linux user groups and IT departments, it's a huge hurdle for everyday users who just want a computer that works.
+While installing an operating system may be common knowledge within Linux user groups and IT departments, it's a huge hurdle for everyday users who just want a computer that works.
 We've also long been in discussions with OEMs about shipping elementary OS and how that relationship between users, the OEM, and elementary would look.

 ## Making elementary OS more “gettable”